johnperry-math/AoC2023/README.md

   and you have no way to change it, so you _must_ remember to add 1 to `ith` (my default indexing variable) when you multiply it to the bid.
-* Rust does have a nice
+* Rust does have a nice _[...eep.
+I seem to have forgotten whatever I wanted to write here!]_

 ### Experience